m-laniakea/m-laniakea.github.io/3D_5/README.md

 That demo was written about 16 years ago, is 64kb or fewer in size, and is written in assembly without OpenGL.

 I wanted to create something similar to the structure scene at 1:40.
-The demo creates a sphere, then adds smaller ones touching its surface at all 6 faces of a bounding box, and does the same for those; in total 3 levels of heirarchy.
+This demo creates a sphere, then adds smaller ones touching its surface at all 6 faces of a bounding box, and does the same for those; in total 3 levels of heirarchy.

 That's what was started with, and the parameters were modified until I was satisfied with the results.